Kria™ KR260 Robotics Starter Kit

 tail -f .local/log/ptplog

-• Using an Oscilloscope, or the Analog Discovery 2 and the WaveForms application, the clocks will start out not in sync and will begin to sync to each other and this can be observed by the phase alignment between Channel1 and Channel2.
+• Using an Oscilloscope, or the Analog Discovery 2 and the WaveForms application, the clocks do not start out in sync but begin to sync with each other and this can be observed by the phase alignment between Channel1 and Channel2.

 b2p